-- in circumstances where you can demonstrate a direct connection between the lawyer’s conduct and your loss of a specific sum of money – a An order requiring that someone found guilty of an offence pay for damage to property caused by the offence.
-The payment is made to the affected person or business. of up to $29 160.
+- in circumstances where you can demonstrate a direct connection between the lawyer’s conduct and your loss of a specific sum of money – a compensation order of up to $25 000.

 Compensation orders (financial loss)

-The Fidelity Fund is managed by the VLSB+C. The fund was established to compensate clients for the loss of money or property that was held in A type of property ownership or arrangement where one party, known as the trustee, holds property or money for the benefit of another party, referred to as the beneficiary. by a lawyer, if the dishonest or fraudulent behaviour of a lawyer, an employee, or an associate of a law practice, or a barrister’s clerk caused the loss.
+The Fidelity Fund is managed by the VLSB+C. The fund was established to compensate clients for the loss of money or property that was held in trust by a lawyer, if the dishonest or fraudulent behaviour of a lawyer, an employee, or an associate of a law practice, or a barrister’s clerk caused the loss.
 The VLSB+C investigates and determines claims made against the Fidelity Fund.

-For more information about the Fidelity Fund, contact the VLSB+C and ask to speak to a Fidelity Fund Officer.
+For more information about the Fidelity Fund, contact the VLSB+C (on 1300 796 344) and ask to speak to a Fidelity Fund Officer.